mailgun/documentation/source/user_manual.rst

 Tracking Clicks
 ===============

 Mailgun can keep track of every time a recipient clicks on links in your messages.
-You can see when clicks happen in the Logs tab or see aggregate counters of clicks in the Tracking tab of the Control Panel.
+You can see when clicks happen in the ``Logs`` tab or see counters of clicks aggregated by tags in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>`.

-You can enable click tracking by clicking on the checkbox in the Tracking tab of your Control Panel or using the ``o:tracking`` or ``o:tracking-clicks`` parameters when sending a message.
-You will also have to add the appropriate CNAME records to your DNS as specified in the Domains tab of your Control Panel.
+You can enable click tracking in the Tracking Settings section of your domain's settings page in the ``Domains`` tab of your Control Panel or by using the ``o:tracking`` or ``o:tracking-clicks`` parameters when sending a message.
+You will also have to add the appropriate CNAME records to your DNS as specified in the Domain Verification & DNS section, which is also located in your domain's settings page in the ``Domains`` tab of your Control Panel.
 If you enable Click tracking, links will be overwritten and pointed to our servers so we can track clicks.
 You can specify that you only want links rewritten in the HTML part of a message with the parameter ``o:tracking-clicks`` and passing ``htmlonly``.

 **Clicks Webhook**

-You can specify a webhook URL in the 'Webhooks' tab of your Control Panel.
+You can specify a webhook URL in the ``Webhooks`` tab of your Control Panel.
 Every time a user clicks on a link inside of your messages, your URL will be called with the following parameters: